ubcbraincircuits/whitepaper/source/hpc/chinooksockeye.rst

 Signing Up
 ----------
-Applications for Sockeye can be found under the SOCKEYE RESOURCE ALLOCATION section on `UBC's ARC Sockeye page <https://arc.ubc.ca/ubc-arc-sockeye>`_.
+Applications for Sockeye can be found under the Sockeye Resource Allocation section on `UBC's ARC Sockeye page <https://arc.ubc.ca/ubc-arc-sockeye>`_.
-Applications for Chinook can be found under the WHO CAN APPLY– CHINOOK RESOURCE ALLOCATIONS section on `UBC's ARC Chinook page <https://arc.ubc.ca/ubc-arc-sockeye>`_.
+Applications for Chinook can be found under the Who Can Apply - Chinook Resource Allocations section on `UBC's ARC Chinook page <https://arc.ubc.ca/ubc-arc-sockeye>`_.